appsembler/tfmodules/gcp_project/README.md

 * `editors` - list of users to set as project editors. defaults to empty list.
 May not overlap with `owners`.
 * `domain` - domain to provide view access to. defaults to `noderabbit.com`
+* `services` - list of service APIs to enable.
+Tip: `gcloud services list --project <yourproject>` will give the list of currently enabled ones.

 ## Outputs